vsrc/isecode/README.md

 ## Requirements

 This tool is written in golang.
 It doesn't require golang to run, but it does require golang to compile from source.
+It also depends on config file (read bellow more about it).

 ## How to download?